AdobeDocs/journeys.en/help/using/release-notes/upgrade-to-ajo.md

 ## How to upgrade my Journey Orchestration environment?

-1. Reach out to your account team to update your agreement with Adobe at no cost.
+1. Reach out to your account team to update your agreement with Adobe.

 1. Wait for our Engineering team to complete the change.